solana-foundation/developer-content/content/guides/javascript/compressed-nfts.md

     treeAuthority,
     merkleTree: treeKeypair.publicKey,
     compressionProgram: SPL_ACCOUNT_COMPRESSION_PROGRAM_ID,
-    // NOTE: this is used for some on chain logging
+    // NOTE: this is used for some onchain logging
     logWrapper: SPL_NOOP_PROGRAM_ID,
   },
   {